nathalia-dev/jobly-backend/README.md

 - First, you are gonna need to install Node.js.
 In case you don't know if you do have it, you can run in your terminal `node -v `.
 - Also, you are gonna need NPM.
 In case you don't know if you do have it, you can run in your terminal `npm -v `.
-- After this, in your terminal, execute `git clone` and make sure you're at project's root folder.
+- After this, in your terminal, execute `git clone` and make sure you're at project's root directory.
 - Now, its time to install the dependencies.
 Run `npm install`.
 - To setup the database , make sure you do have PostgreSQL installed.
 - From your terminal, inside the project's root folder, run `psql < jobly.sql`.
 It will create your database and also populate it with an initial set of data.
-- To initiate jobly-backend just run `npm start` from your terminal, inside the project's root folder.
+- To initiate jobly-backend just run `npm start` from your terminal, inside the project's root directory.
+- The URL for the backend is at http://localhost:3001/

 ## Tests

 - Jest and SuperTest.
-- to execute the tests , run `jest -i ` from your terminal. (make sure you're at project's root folder 😄).
+- to execute the tests , run `jest -i ` from your terminal. (make sure you're at project's root directory 😄).

 ## Future Improvements